apache/nuttx/configs/sama5d4-ek/README.txt

        using the NuttX graphics system (NX).
 This test case focuses on general window controls, movement, mouse and keyboard input.
 It requires no user interaction.

+       The test is executed by simply typing:

+         nsh> nx

        There are several simple graphics examples under apps/examples/ that could be configured to verify LCD/graphics operation: